omarespejel/eliza-agent-defi-portfolio-manager/README.md

 # DeFi Portfolio Agent

-AI-powered DeFi portfolio management agent built with ElizaOS and Ethereum.
+An AI agent that manages your DeFi portfolio on Ethereum.
+It analyzes positions, executes trades, and rebalances assets automatically.

+Built with ElizaOS for natural language interaction and secure private key management across development, testing, and production environments.

 ## Quick Start